 2013 is upon us already!
 I'd like to wish you all a very happy and prosperous New Year.

 Back in November Mr J Ashfield contacted me regarding a family member who was tragically killed in the Coventry Blitz during WW2.
 Mr Ashfield kindly donated several photos for the website, along with details of the incident.
 I am very grateful to Mr Ashfield for sending me all this info, and I have now included them in the Coventry Blitz Resource Centre.
 Follow the link to read more about Harry Clarke.

 Was able to update the Dictionary of Old Occupations this week.
 I would like to thank Richard for getting in touch regarding the occupation of Drowner, which has been added along to the site along with a lengthier definition for Water Meadow Drowner.

+Also, David C provided some useful information about the occupation Oliver Smith, a definition of which has now been added to the site.
 Many thanks to both Richard and David for contacting me and sharing useful information with us genealogy enthusiasts.

 Christmas is practically upon us as I write, and I would like to send my best wishes to all my customers.
 It has been a pleasure to work with you all during 2012 and I look forward to continued family tree research projects in the new year.

 In the news this week an interactive map is available both online and as an app.
 The map shows the locations of German bombs dropped on London during The Blitz.
 From an educational perspective this is a valuable resource.
 It is startling to see how densely bombs fell upon individual streets and homes.
 It highlights what a miracle it is that the city survived.

 If you are interested in the WW2 Blitz I have lots of information about it on my own family researcher website.